Brain-Like Processing Pathways Form in Models With Heterogeneous Experts: Appendix

 In \cref{sec:routing-stability}, using this baseline loss function, we find that the baseline model by itself does not converge on consistent pathways across model runs.
 This motivates us to create a new loss function, $L_\text{RC}$, which introduces a routing cost that penalizes the model for using more complex experts, as shown in \cref{eqn:loss-LPC}.

-In \cref{eqn:loss-LPC}, $w_{i,j,t}$ represents the routing weight assigned to expert $j$ at timestep $t$ for task $i$, $s_{j,t}$ is the size of expert $j$, and $E$ denotes the total number of experts in the model. $\alpha$ is a hyperparameter that balances the trade-off between the model's performance on each task and the complexity of the experts used to solve that task.
+In \cref{eqn:loss-LPC-2}, $w_{i,j,t}$ represents the routing weight assigned to expert $j$ at timestep $t$ for task $i$, $s_j$ is the size of expert $j$, and $E$ denotes the total number of experts in the model (in this manuscript, all models have three layers of three experts each, so $E=9$). $\alpha$ is a hyperparameter that balances the trade-off between the model's performance on each task and the complexity of the experts used to solve that task.
 If $\alpha$ is too large, the model will reach a local minimum where it is unable to solve any task, but it can reduce its expert usage to zero by using the skip connections in each layer and performing no computation.
 On the other hand, if $\alpha$ is too small, the model will solve each task to a very high degree of accuracy, but not reduce the complexity of the experts used to solve each task, and fail to form brain-like pathways.
 We found that setting $\alpha=10^{-5}$ balanced these priorities well, and used this value for all of the experiments in this work.
 However, future work may investigate a better method for selecting this hyperparameter.

 While the routing consistency for the model with the loss in \cref{eqn:loss-LPC} is improved as shown in \cref{fig:routing-stability}, we do find that it does not converge on a fully consistent routing pattern.
 This motivates the addition of a scaling factor based on task performance, which reduces the effect of the routing loss when task performance is low.
 The resulting loss shown in \cref{eqn:cost-based-loss-appendix} is the final loss we use to train our \textit{Mixture-of-Pathways} model.